 The state issues electronic identity, in the form of a smartcard (e.g. ID-card, digiID, etc.) and SIM cardbased Mobile-ID, to citizens.
 The government also uses bank-ID, a private solution provided by banks. for authentication.
 The RIA (Estonian Information Systems Authority) is the entity responsible for the eID technical architecture, development of client / end-user software, chip technical specification and application for eID.
-It also coordinates the state information system development projects and the preparation and participation in EU and international projects.

-e-ID card
+It also coordinates the state information system development projects and the preparation and participation in EU and international projects.17 e-ID card e-ID card can be used to authenticate the holder in an electronic environment, enable a user to create qualified electronic signatures and decrypt encrypted data (addressed to the user).
+In order to fully use eID functionalities, an ID-software is required, which can be downloaded from the website http://installer. id.ee, as well as a card reader.
+Almost all private sector e-services accept government-issued elDs.
+Some public services accept other credentials, such as the bank ID, but only for services where the security requirements are not as high as those offered by government-issued eIDs.

-The main e-ID card is ID-card (the physical identity document with eID chip) mandatory by law owned by 99% of population.
+The main e-ID card is ID-card (the physical identity document with eID chip18) mandatory by law owned by 99% of population.
 This is issued from the service offices of the Police and Border Guard Board.